-Background Objectives Identify and label parts of a circle in William De Morgan's designs Use compasses to create own William De Morgan-inspired plate design Vocab: arc, radius, diameter, circumference, sector, tangent, right angle, obtuse angle, acute angle Success Crite ria The child can indepe - Recognise ar ndently: nd draw properties of circles Assessment • d answer session of worksheets to acceptable level Prerequisites - Previous wor lesson 1 remous work on geometry and properties or basic shape from No.1, No.2, Materials PencilCompasses m De Morgan's designs asses worksheets 5 - 9 from the education pack Lesson Plan , · Time Act ivity Key points/outcome 10 minutes Intr roduction Introduce or reintroduce William De Morgan and some of his designs featuring circles to the class William De Morgan's Five Drawings for Border Designs is a key image (worksheet 8) 35 minutes Wo rksheets Complete worksheets 5 - 9 from education pack Higher level/extension/homework: Look at Dragon and Scroll Plate.
+Background Objectives Identify and Use compass Vocab: arc, r obtuse angle label parts of a circle in William De Morgan's designs es to create own William De Morgan-inspired plate design adius, diameter, circumference, sector, tangent, right angle, , acute angle Success Criter ia The child can indepe ndently: Assessment - Question and - Completion c - Question and - Completion d d answer session of worksheets to acceptable level Prerequisites - Previous wor lesson 1 k on geometry and properties of basic shape from KS1/KS2, Materials William De Morgan's designs Pencil Compasses Shape worksheets 5 - 9 from the education pack Lesson Plan Time Act ivity Key points/outcome 10 minutes Intr oduction Introduce or reintroduce William De Morgan and some of his designs featuring circles to the class William De Morgan's Five Drawings for Border Designs is a key image (worksheet 8) 35 minutes Wo rksheets Complete worksheets 5 - 9 from education pack Higher level/extension/homework: Look at Dragon and Scroll Plate.
 Draw a De Morgan inspired design for a dish which has four equal sectors.
 What should the angle of each sector be to ensure they are equal?
-10 minutes Tidy y away and plenary Pupils should be able to describe De Morgan's use of circles in his designs and identify his use of different parts of circles to create his designs
+10 minutes Tidy / away and plenary Pupils should be able to describe De Morgan's use of circles in his designs and identify his use of different parts of circles to create his designs